i2p/i2p.www/i2p2www/spec/proposals/123-new-netdb-entries.rst

     Instantiated with ChaCha20 as specified in [RFC-7539-S2.4]_, with the initial counter set to 1.
 This implies that S_KEY_LEN = 32 and S_IV_LEN = 12.

+KEY_AGREE
+    A public key agreement system, with private keys of length KA_PRIVKEY_LEN bytes, public keys of length KA_PUBKEY_LEN bytes, and which produces outputs of length KA_OUTPUT_LEN bytes.

+    Instantiated with Curve25519.
+This implies that KA_PRIVKEY_LEN = 32,
+    KA_PUBKEY_LEN = 32, and KA_OUTPUT_LEN = 32.

 KDF(ikm, salt, info, n)
     A cryptographic key derivation function which takes some input key material ikm (which should have good entropy but is not required to be a uniformly random string), a salt